-Squads skirt; and c acces Danc unifo to \$7 Chee ssories e Team rms range up 50. rleader rms range up 5.
-Travel meals Meals Students are responsible for t heir own meals 6.
-Locker use Padlock for gym locker while traveling.
-Refundable damage deposit of \$25 per season may be required.
-7. Camps and clinics Registration and other costs of camps or clinics Students are responsible for the cost of all clinics, camps and conditioning programs.
-Any personal items purchased at camps or clinics, such as t-shirts, shall be at the student's expense.
-8. Marching Band and Musical Groups Equipment and attire.
-Students will be responsible for the same costs as are set out for the athletic program.
-Students will be responsible for supplying their own musical instruments and accessories and for their own uniforms.
-Uniforms for the marching band will be supplied by the school; students may be required to pay a refundable band uniform rental fee of up to \$50.
-Clubs/Organizations • BandChorusFlag Corp.SpeechThespiansPlay ProductionsSkills USAFFACheerleading DanceStudent CouncilNational Art Honor SocietyNational Honor SocietyFuture Business Leaders(FBLA) State & national dues, meals and activities Club and organization membership is optional.
-Dues vary depending on the club or organization but do not exceed \$25 for any one club or organization.
+Clubs/Organizations BandChorusFlag Corp.SpeechThespiansPlay ProductionSkills USAFFACheerleadingDanceStudent CouncilNational Art Honor SocietyNational Honor SocietyFCCLAFuture Educators of AmericaE-SportsBowlingFishingSocial & Recognition Activities State & national dues, meals and activities Club and organization membership is optional.
+Dues vary depending on the club or organization.
 FFA members are required to purchase a jacket.
-Vocal music group outfits range up to \$130.
-Social & Recognition Activities 1.
-School plays, musicals and social activities Admission to events \$10 per play or activity 2.
+Vocal music group outfits.
+1. School plays, musicals and social activities Admission to events \$10 per play or activity 2.
 School dances Admission to prom, homecoming, etc. \$60 per event 3.
-Class dues Class dues are determined by Each of the classes may asses an amount not to exceed \$50 rental and decoration of danc punch and snacks at social ac memorials and recognition pl and cards, and similar class a payment of such an assessme strictly voluntary, but student ss its members annually for e facilities, tivities, aques, flowers, ctivities.
-The nt shall be pay may be denied admission to extracurricular activities supported by the class dues.
-4. Senior recognition assessment Optional graduation activities Participation in class activities attendant to graduation (such as being part of the composite picture, special yearbook pages, etc.) is not required in order for students to receive their high school diploma.
+Class dues 4.
+Senior recognition Optional graduation activities Class dues are determined by each class.
+Each of the classes may assess its members an amount not to exceed \$50 annually for rental and decoration of dance facilities, punch and snacks at social activities, memorials and recognition plaques, flowers, and cards, and similar class activities.
+The payment of such an assessment shall be strictly voluntary, but students who do not pay may be denied admission to extracurricular activities supported by the class dues.
+Participation in class activities attendant to assessment graduation (such as being part of the composite picture, special yearbook pages, etc.) is not required in order for students to receive their high school diploma.
 Students who choose to participate will be required to pay the cost of the items involved in the graduation ceremony and attendant class activities.
 These may include the rental of graduation robes, caps, tassels, class flowers, class gift, yearbook picture page, and class composite picture.
 A single Senior Class Recognition Assessment, not to exceed \$50, will be assessed to those Seniors who elect to participate in such activities.
 5. Trips Transportation, lodging, meals, admission to events, etc. Students are responsible for costs of school sponsored trips where the trip is an extracurricular activity.
 The maximum costs of such trips will be \$2,000 per student.
 If the trip is not school sponsored, the costs of the trip are not subject to this policy and no fee waivers will apply.
 A trip is not school sponsored if: it is not supervised or administered by the school, attendance on the trip does not count towards graduation credit or grade advancement, and participation on the trip is voluntary for students.